 Study of the biochemistry of nutrient metabolism and function, including nutrigenomics.
 Emphasis on current research including methodology, techniques, and interpretation.
 Three hours of lecture and three hours of laboratory per week.
-Prerequisites: NUTR 322, STAT 269, and CHEM 204 or CHEM 309 and 310.
-(Alternate years, offered Fall 2009.)
+Prerequisites: Meet department GPA criteria and NUTR 322, STAT 269, and CHEM 204 or CHEM 309 and CHEM 310.
+(Alternate years, offered Fall 2011.)